 Criss was entirely absent for the recording of Unmasked, which found the band going deeper into the world of pop instead of reverting to their roots.
 "Those were the kinds of songs that Paul was writing," explained Dynasty and Unmasked producer Vini Poncia.
 "It wasn't my idea to come in and change anything.
 They wanted to find out if they could work in that pop area and be effective."

 Now if you ask us (or, as my co-workers have insisted I specify, if you ask me), they actually succeeded quite nicely.
-What’s wrong with some genre-hopping, Neil Young and David Bowie fans?
+What's wrong with some genre-hopping, Neil Young and David Bowie fans?
 Maybe the whole thing would have been better received if Kiss had released Unmasked under a different band name.
-Regardless of how well they matched up to the established Kiss sound, Stanley songs such as “Tomorrow,” “What Makes the World Go ‘Round” and “Is That You?” (which takes a cold shot at Criss in the opening “Cat’s drooling on the bar stool” line) all feature big hooks and catchy-as-hell choruses.
+Regardless of how well they matched up to the established Kiss sound, Stanley songs such as "Tomorrow," "What Makes the World Go 'Round" and "Is That You?" (which seems to take a cold shot at Criss in the opening "Cat's drooling on the bar stool" line - but more likely it's just a coincidence since Gerard McMahon wrote the song) all feature big hooks and catchy-as-hell choruses.